-An Excel template will be available for download from this webpage for subscribers to use in preparing their report on unauthorised transactions.
-The template is currently being developed.
+An Excel template is available for download from this webpage for subscribers to use in preparing their report on unauthorised transactions.

 ASIC may also undertake targeted compliance monitoring of specific obligations under the Code.
 The focus of targeted monitoring may change from time to time.